River Otter Beaver Trial

 Two new beavers released into River Otter

-On Monday 23 May we released 2 new adult beavers into the river's catchment in order to widen the genetic make-up of the resident population.
+On Monday 23 May 2016 we released two new adult beavers into the river's catchment in order to widen the genetic make-up of the resident population.

 You can watch the story of this historic event unfold and hear about why the new beavers are so important to this groundbreaking project...